mbreughe/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

 I used the data provided by Udacity, in addition to lots of self-created training data that I recorded from the simulator.
-I initially tried without the Udacity data, but I think my driving skills in the simulator are not that smooth :) -- though I used a PS4 controller.
+I initially tried without the Udacity data, but I think my driving skills in the simulator are not that smooth :) -- though I used a PS4 controller. f

 The additional data that I very cautiously generated was some "recovery driving", half a track all the way till tricky bend number 2 and around 10K images of tricky situations.
 These situations include bend 1, the bridge, bend 2 and bend 4, as well as some situations steering away from the borders of the road.
+Here is an overview:

+Some center lane driving data:
+[center]

+Data to get past bend 1:
+[bend_1]

+Data to get past the bridge:
+[bridge]

+Data to get past bend 2:
+[bend_2]

+Getting past bend 4:
+[bend_4]

+Recovery data:
+[recovery]

+Making sure we don't drive out of the track:
+[border]

 I believe my recovery driving data was a bit aggressive as you'll sometimes see the car jerking away from an almost fatal situation.

-![image1]: "More attempts"

 #### 5. Final Model Architecture